ahagmann/tdl/README.md

 * *Jira* via `--link "http://jira.local/browse/<TRIGGER>,([A-Z]+-[0-9]+)"`
 * *Gerrit* via `--link "http://gerrit.local/#/c/<TRIGGER>,g([0-9]+)"`

-The corresponding webpacge is opended when you right click on the item.
+The corresponding webpage is opended when you right click on the item.

 ## URL References

 http(s) URLs are opened when you right click in the item.

+## Sync to Remote Directory

+If `--remote` is specified and points to an accesible directory, the database can be pushed to the remote location via menu entry `Remote/Push`.
+The last version in the remote directory can further by pulled via menu entry `Remote/Pull latest`.
+This can be used to backup the databse and to synchronize several tdl instances.